 Here’s a guide to closing costs and other fees you can expect to pay when selling a home.

 Escrow Fee: This fee is charged by the escrow company for their services as a neutral third party to carry out the process of transferring ownership of property.
 Fees vary from $300 – $1,100, depending on the purchase price of the home and are usually split between the buyer and seller.

 Owner’s Title Insurance Policy: Once escrow is opened, a title search is completed to identify any mortgages, liens or other encumbrances on the property that must be satisfied (“paid off”) before title to the property can be transferred to the buyer.
-The Title Insurance Policy insures the buyer against any losses related to defects in the title, judgements, liens, or other undisclosed issues that occured prior to taking ownership.
+The Title Insurance Policy insures the buyer against any losses related to defects in the title, judgements, liens, or other undisclosed issues that occurred prior to taking ownership.
 Under Arizona law, the Owner’s Title Policy is paid for by the seller.
-(If the buyer is obtaining a loan, a separate Lenders Policy is paid for by the buyer and protects the Lender.)

 Processing Fees: An estimate of $200 should be adequate to cover additional fees such as a notary, recording documents, couriers, wire transfers, tax service fees, etc., and other miscellaneous charges.

 Real Estate Agent Commission: This fee is typically a percentage of the gross selling price, and is determined at the time the seller signs the listing agreement.
 The total commission, paid at closing, is split among the agents/agencies representing the seller and the buyer, based on how that split is defined in the seller’s listing agreement.

 Brokerage Fee: Some real estate agencies may also charge an franchise or brokerage fee (between $175 and $300) in addition to the broker’s commission.
 (Tierra Antigua Realty does not charge a brokerage fee.)